 Windmills of Angmering

 Closer to the village was a post-mill built at the beginning of the 19th Century - latterly known as Luck's Mill (see left).
 This was located at the bottom of Old Mill Lane (off the High Street).
-Millers included James Carter (1839), George Smith (1845-58), Peter West (1858-74), and the Luck family (1874-1930).
+Millers included James Carter (1839), George Smith (1845-58), Peter West (1858-74), and the Luck family (1874-1942).
+It is believed that this mill originally came to Angmering from Arundel in the early-18thC although there does not seem to be any documentary evidence of this.
 During WW1 the sweeps were removed and the mill was powered by a gas engine.
 Eventually, only the brick roundhouse of the mill was left standing and that was finally demolished in 2001.

 A lesser known mill was situated off Station Road (originally known as Mill Road in the early 19thC) - this was Jerusalem Mill.
 The miller's cottage was located where Old Mill House (a Grade II listed building) is today - a little to the west to the mill.
 It is thought that today's Baptist Church was originally the storage barn for this mill Land to the south of the barn was known as 'Jericho' in the late 18thC.
 Soil from this land is said to have been robbed to create a mound on which the mill stood.
 Jerusalem Mill, a post-mill on a tripod base, had the most eventful life of all.
 It is unknown when she was first built but certainly appears to have been in place before 1780.
 She worked in Angmering until about 1846/7.
 After that she was bodily moved to Sea Lane, Rustington in 1848 and nine years later again transported to Fishbourne via Arundel.
 She finished her life there and seems to have been demolished by the early 20thC.
 The Brighton Gazette of 5 October 1848 contains a fascinating account of the mill's removal from Angmering to Rustington: